-What is Octopus?
+What is PLATYPUS?

-- Octopus stands for Optimal Clinical Trials Platform for Progressive Multiple Sclerosis. - It aims to find new treatments for people with progressive multiple sclerosis (PMS) that will slow down the rate of disability worsening. - It is a randomised controlled study for people with PMS. - It uses a study design called "MAMS" (multi-arm multi-stage) where different treatments can be tested at the same time against standard care. - This study design also allows us to add new arms to compare new drugs whilst the trial is ongoing, rather than setting up a new trial. - This is the 2nd part of the study called Analysis Stage 2.
-In (around 2 years, an analysis will be done on all the data including the MRI scans collected in the 1st part of the study.
-This will allow the study investigators to decide whether any treatment(s) will be stopped if it shows no promise of being better than standard care. - If a treatment shows promise, then further people with PMS will be able to join and further data collected.
+- PLATYPUS is an extension of the OCTOPUS trial which opened to recruitment in the United Kingdom (UK) in 2023. - The sponsor of the OCTOPUS trial is the University College London (UCL). - Australia is the second region to be added to the OCTOPUS trial and will be known as PLATYPUS in Australia. - Griffith University will be the Australian national sponsor and will oversee the running of PLATYPUS alongside UCL. - PLATYPUS stands for Platform Adaptive Trial for remYelination and neuroProtection in mUltiple Sclerosis. - PLATYPUS aims to find new treatments for people with progressive multiple sclerosis (PMS) that will slow down the rate of disability worsening. - PLATYPUS is a randomised controlled study for people with PMS. - It uses a study design called "MAMS" (multi-arm multi-stage) where different treatments can be tested at the same time against standard care. - This study design also allows us to add new arms to compare new drugs whilst the trial is ongoing, rather than setting up a new trial. - This is the 2nd part of the study called Analysis Stage 2.
+In around 2 years, an analysis will be done on all the data including the MRI scans collected in the 1st part of the study.
+This will allow the study investigators to decide whether any treatment(s) will be stopped if it shows no promise of being better than standard care.

-2 Why are we doing this study?
+If a treatment shows promise, then further people with PMS will be able to join and further data collected.

-Multiple sclerosis (MS) affects more than 130,000 people in the UK, over 2.5 million people worldwide and is one of the most common causes of disability in young adults.
+Why are we doing is study?

+Multiple sclerosis (MS) affects more than 33,000 people in Australia, over 2.5 million people worldwide and is one of the most common causes of disability in young adults.
 MS often begins with a relapsing-remitting phase (RRMS).

-Over time, many people with RRMS start to find that they no longer recover after a flare-up and get steadily worse, resulting in increased disability.
+Over time, many people with RRMS start to find that they no longer recover after a flareup and get steadily worse, resulting in increased disability.
 This is known as Secondary Progressive MS (SPMS).
 A smaller number of people will find that they experience gradual decline from the beginning, known as Primary Progressive MS (PPMS).
 SPMS and PPMS together are known as progressive MS (PMS).

 There are only a few treatments for people with PMS and they may not be suitable for all.
-So, Octopus is testing different treatments added to standard of care against standard of care alone.
+So, PLATYPUS is going to test different treatments added to standard of care against standard of care alone.
 The aim is to see if we can find treatments that can slow down the progression of disability in people with PMS.
 The best way of knowing if these treatments work is by carrying out a randomised controlled study.